darklaunch/darklaunch.com/blog/2020/10/05/fix-firefox-narrate-missing.md

-The Firefox narrate page option might be missing from the reader view because an about:config setting has been changed.
+The Firefox narrate page option might be missing from the reader view because an `about:config` setting has been changed.

-Update privacy.resistFingerprinting to false in about:config.
+Update `privacy.resistFingerprinting` to `false` in `about:config`.

 <img alt="" src="/img/uploads/2020-10/firefox-reader-view-narrate-page.png" />